DesiPilla/desipilla.github.io/twitter-sentiment-analysis/README.md

 For simplicity, this model limit its scope to label all tweets as either <em>negative</em>, <em>neutral</em>, or <em>positive</em>.

  * Applied natural language processing techniques using NLTK to preprocess tweets
- * Independently identified and compared several machine learning methods to solve the problem (SVM, Random Forests, Naïve Bayes, Gradient Descent, KNN, Perceptron, and Logistic Regression)
+ * Independently identified and compared several machine learning methods to solve the problem
  * Achieved 77.94% model accuracy (classification of *negative*, *neutral*, or *positive*) by performing cross-validation to achieve the optimal estimator
  * Link to the [full project](https://github.com/DesiPilla/Twitter-Sentiment-Analysis).
  * Link to the [project presentation](presentation.html).

+Skills learned/used:
+ * Natural Language Processing
+ * Bog-of-words analysis
+ * SVM, Random Forests, Naïve Bayes, Gradient Descent, KNN, Perceptron, and Logistic Regression

 # Purpose